w6thsi/mendeley-javascript-sdk/README.md

 ## Logging api events

 For logging api communication e.g. warning and error, you can attach a notifier that will send a message to a delegated logger function when a relevant event happens.
+If you want to limit the verbosity of the notifier just pass the minimum log level as the second parameter of the notifier creator.

 The message structure is :
     {